David Ormerod

-David Christopher Ormerod CBE, KC (Hon), DCL (Hon) is a Professor of Criminal Justice at the Faculty of Laws, University College London.
+David Christopher Ormerod CBE, KC (Hon), DCL (Hon) is a British legal academic and barrister.
+He is currently the Chair of Criminal Law and a Professor of Criminal Justice at the Faculty of Laws, University College London.
+He served as the Criminal Law Commissioner for England and Wales from 2010 to 2019.

+Early life

-Born 1966 to parents Margaret (nee Schofield) and Derek; the second-born of three siblings.
+Ormerod was born in 1966 to parents Margaret (nee Schofield) and Derek.
+He was the second-born of three siblings.